-Unfortunately, media items, such as DVD's, VHS cassettes, CD's, CD-ROM's, etc. are not mailed to students.
-The standard loan period is only 1 night, and our collection is too limited in size to allow items to be checked-out for any great length of time.
+Media items cannot be mailed to students, as the standard loan period for these items is only 3 days.
+Our collection is too limited in size to allow media items to be checked-out for any great length of time.
 You are welcome, however, to view these materials here at the library.
 Some items may be borrowed, but you must come in person to check them out.
 Please remember that materials borrowed in person must also be returned in person, to the library.

 Articles in journals, magazines, and newspapers held at Langara Library that are not available full text electronically will be photocopied and mailed or faxed to you.
 You do not have to return photocopied articles to the library.

 Articles available full text electronically at Langara Library will be emailed to you.

 Please note that we cannot photocopy or mail an entire issue of a periodical - only individual articles.